JSmol/mnist-gcloud/README.md

 The scripts are easiliy modified to add features such as reading a pre trained models from google storage to resume a former training session.
 Ideally specific paths should be specified

 *This repo is an example for future projects that I cannot reasonably run locally.
-I followed the google supplied examples closesly, but this is baseline suited to smaller one-man-army projects.*
+I followed the google supplied examples closesly, but this is smaller baseline suited to my own one-man-army projects.*